chuhousen/flux_timeseries_cluster/README.md

 This project aims to use the key time-series features (e.g., diurnal, seasonal dynamics) of flux & met variables, to explore the similarity among sites across AmeriFlux.

 ### File sources
-All available AmeriFlux BASE files (i.e., latest version 20210331), and down-select based on the data availability (see Table).
+All available AmeriFlux BASE files (i.e., latest version 20210331), and down-select based on the data availability.

 ### Target variables
 NEE, LE, H, NETRAD, SW_IN, TA, SWC, VPD, USTAR.
 If multiple levels/locations are present at a site, use only the top-level & aggregated one.
 Use only the non-filled variables from the data files.

 ### Processing summary
+- Select sites that have minimal 3 year data record.
-- Filtered by expected physical ranges.
+- Filter data by expected physical ranges.
 - Most variables are used as provided, except for NEE:
   - Use NEE directly if NEE is provided.
   - If NEE is not provided, assume NEE = FC + SC from following sources: